These sites contain great information (although we do not endorse everything on all of them).

 Reveal website - An organization of former members of the International Churches of Christ (ICC), also known as "Crossroads" and the "Boston Church of Christ".
 REVEAL stands for research, examine, verify, educate, assist, and liberate.
 Many lifestyle similarities between the Geftakys Assemblies and the ICC, and many of the same adverse effects on people's lives.

 Rick Ross - The most comprehensive site on cults, including information on specific groups.
 There are many articles and short pieces about the Assembly that have been submitted by former members.
-There was also an article on Jan.
-21, 2003, on Rick Ross's "Cult News" about G. Geftakys' excommunication.
+There was also an article about G. Geftakys's excommunication on Jan.
+21, 2003, on Rick Ross's "Cult News" site.

 Stop Spiritual Abuse - A very comprehensive Christian cult recovery site, primarily for former members of the United Pentecostal Church.
 Many good links and resources on this site.